Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: INTRODUCTION

-Statistical Learning Theory (SLT) is concerned with the development of \textit{generalization bounds} on the expected loss a learner will incur when encountering a given DGP. \textit{Probably Approximately Correct Learning Theory}, a paradigm of SLT, provides probabilistic generalization bounds (so-called \textit{PAC bounds}) of the form
+\paragraph{Statistical learning theory} (SLT) is concerned with the development of \textit{generalization bounds} on the expected loss that a learner will incur when encountering a given DGP.
+Probably approximately correct (PAC) learning theory, a paradigm of SLT, provides probabilistic generalization bounds (so-called PAC bounds) of the form

-for a loss function $\loss$, small positive constant $\epsilon$, and $\delta \in (0,1)$ that is usually expressed as a function of $\epsilon$ \citep{shalev-shwarz_understanding_2014}.
+where $L$ is the expected loss with respect to a distribution of data, $\widehat{L}$ is an empirical estimate of $L$, $\epsilon$ is a small positive constant, and $\delta \in (0,1)$ \citep{shalev-shwarz_understanding_2014}.
 Our concept of an epistemic error bound is inspired by such PAC bounds.
 Like a PAC bound, an epistemic error bound is a probabilistic upper bound.
-However, while the loss that appears in a generalization bound may arise from epistemic errors or aleatoric factors, an epistemic error bound isolates the amount of reducible error.

-The generic bound we provide applies in a setting that is significantly more general than those studied in other statistical learning theoretic paradigms, some of which are described below. \Cref{sec:distance} provides, as corollaries to our result, generalization bounds for common loss functions that apply in this general setting.
+An epistemic error bound differs from a PAC bound in two key ways: While the loss that appears in a generalization bound may arise from epistemic errors or aleatoric factors, an epistemic error bound isolates the amount of reducible error.
+In addition, our main bound in \Cref{thm:imperfect-distshift} applies in a setting more general than those studied in other statistical learning theoretic paradigms.\footnote{\Cref{sec:distance} provides, as corollaries to our result, generalization bounds for common loss functions that apply in this general setting.} In \Cref{ap:related-work}, we discuss and contrast with our work the following learning theoretic paradigms: \textbf{Multitask domain generalization} provides generalization bounds for the multitask setting \citep{baxter_model_2000,maurer_bounds_2006,maurer_sparse_2013,maurer_excess_2013,liu_algorithm_2017,deshmukh_generalization_2019}. \textbf{Domain adaptation theory} provides generalization bounds that apply in certain cases of distribution shift \citep{redko_survey_2019}. \textbf{Credal learning theory} extends SLT with a model of uncertainty about the DGP that uses imprecise probabilities \citep{caprio_credal_2024}.

-\textbf{Multitask Domain Generalization} provides generalization bounds for the multitask setting \citep{baxter_model_2000,maurer_bounds_2006,maurer_sparse_2013,maurer_excess_2013,liu_algorithm_2017,deshmukh_generalization_2019}.
-The settings in which these bounds are derived do not account for distribution shift, and many assume the learner adopts a specific learning procedure \citep{maurer_bounds_2006,maurer_excess_2013,maurer_sparse_2013,liu_algorithm_2017,deshmukh_generalization_2019}. \textbf{Domain Adaptation Theory} provides generalization bounds that apply in certain cases of distribution shift \citep{redko_survey_2019}.
-Unlike in our setting, domain adaptive learners are aware of the distribution shift and usually have available sufficient data points from the target task to adapt their choice of predictor. \textbf{Credal Learning Theory} is a recent extension of SLT to credal sets \citep{caprio_credal_2024}, a model of second-order uncertainty \citep{walley_statistical_1991,caprio_constriction_2023}.
-Credal sets have been used to model multitask learning \citep{singh_domain_2024,lu_ibcl_2024} and distribution shift \citep{caprio_cbdl_2024}.
-While \citet{caprio_credal_2024} consider specifically the empirical risk minimizer, our bound is agnostic to both the type of learner (allowing for imperfect learners who do not minimize empirical risk) and model of distribution shift.

-\section{Problem Formulation}
+\section{PROBLEM FORMULATION}